 Modulation is 8-tone frequency-shift keying (8-FSK) at 12000/1920 = 6.25 baud.
 Each transmitted symbol carries

 three bits, so the total number of channel symbols is 174/3 + 21 = 79.
 The total occupied bandwidth is 8 x 6.25 =

 Most of that flies way over my head ... but there are enough clues in there to start exploring the

 protocol, if not designing the Fast Fourier Transforms (whatever they might be) to decode it.

 Meanwhile, I’m happy to use it, in the same way that I drive a car without being a metallurgist.

-I believe there are several programs capable of running the JT modes on HF.
-I’m using WSJT-X
+There are a few programs capable of running the JT modes on HF.
+I’m mostly using WSJT-X

 written by Joe K1JT himself plus a team of elves.
 It sends info on logged QSOs to other programs